-- (1) The petitioner, Ronald G. Johnson, seeks to invoke this Court's original jurisdiction to issue an extraordinary writ of mandamus1 to compel the Superior Court to immediately permit him to proceed pro se in his criminal case and to immediately decide several pending pro se motions.
+- (1) The petitioner, Ronald G. Johnson, seeks to invoke this Court's original jurisdiction to issue an extraordinary writ of mandamus1 to compel the Superior Court to reduce his bail in connection with his criminal case.
 The State of Delaware has filed an answer requesting that Johnson's petition be dismissed.
 We find that Johnson's petition manifestly fails to invoke the original jurisdiction of this Court.
 Accordingly, the petition must be dismissed. - (2) The record before us reflects that, in August 2012, Johnson was indicted on the charge of Possession of a Controlled Substance.
 He was released on unsecured bail.
-Johnson's trial was scheduled for March 5,
+Johnson's trial was scheduled for March 5, 2013.
+Johnson failed to appear and the Superior Court issued a capias for his arrest.
+The capias was returned the same day and Johnson has been held in lieu of \$20,000 cash bail since that time.2